MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/PiXYZ-studio.md

 1. Select the parts and assemblies that have the holes you want to remove.

     > [!NOTE]
-    > If you don’t make a selection, PiXYZ runs the **Remove Holes** command on the entire scene.
+    > If you don’t make a selection, Pixyz runs the **Remove Holes** command on the entire scene.

 2. Select **Optimize Mesh** > **Remove Holes**.